Mc-Zen/quill/src/gates.typ

   /// -> none | auto | color | gradient | tiling
   fill: none,

+  /// How to stroke the target.
+  /// -> auto | stroke
+  stroke: auto,

   /// Radius of the target symbol.
   /// -> length
   size: 4.3pt,